Probing symmetric teleparallel gravity in the early universe: Scalar field inflation

 In Table 1, we present a data set for the inflationary parameters, varying $\phi_i$ between $4.00M_P \leq\phi_i\leq 4.35M_P$, so that $r$ and $n_s$ lie within the experimental limit.
 Note that slow rollover terminates $(\epsilon = 1)$ at $\phi_ f = 0.702211M_P$ in every case.
 Further, the number of e-folds $45 \leq N \leq 59$ found is sufficient to solve the horizon and flatness problems.
-Since data fits wonderfully with current observation, let us now proceed to find the energy scale of inflation in view of the relation \eqref{soln}.
+The data corresponding to inflationary parameters ($r <0.0041$, and $0.962 < n_s < 0.971$) are perfectly at par with current observation\cite {Planck1,Planck2}.
+The variation of spectral index $n_s$ with the scalar to tensor ratio $r$ is shown in figure 1.
+Let us now proceed to find the energy scale of inflation in view of the relation \eqref{soln}.
 Taking into consideration the data set of Table 1, associated with $N = 57$, for which $\phi_i = 4.30M_P$, we find

 where we have considered $k =1.15 $, ${V_0\over V_1}= 2 M_P^{-1}$ and $\beta V_1 = 1M_P^5$.
 Note that $\beta$ still remains arbitrary.
 Now, the energy scale of inflation in a single scalar field model corresponding to GTR is given by the expression \cite{Wands} as,